yuydu/STA-208-project/README.md

 [Logistic](https://github.com/yuydu/STA-208-project/blob/master/Logistic%20Regression%20and%20Prediction%20in%20Reality.ipynb)

 ### 4.3 Improvement
 As far as we concerned, if we want to predict status about recent loans, we should eliminate those variables containing mobile information, say, depend much on time for example.
 This is what we can make improvements in the future.
-Our modelhere is more suitable to do prediction upon more previous loans.
+Our model here is more suitable to do prediction upon more previous loans.
 However, we still have good reason to believe that this is a very interesting case study since we not only get deep understanding of different classification methods but also apply them into reality and get interesting results.